-Visual inspections of the encapsulated surfaces will be conducted at the LGRC Tower A high rise and low rise building computer room.
+Visual inspections of the encapsulated surfaces will be conducted at the Tower A high rise, the low rise computer room, and at the Type L windows.
 The inspections will consist of an assessment of the following:

-- Physical condition of the new caulk (cracking, peeling, discoloration, etc.); - Signs of separation between the silicone sealant/aluminum foil tape and the glazing sealant, window frame, or glass; - Signs of disturbance of the new sealant; and - A general inspection of the surrounding areas.
+- Physical condition of the new caulk (cracking, peeling, discoloration, etc.) and/or window frames; - Signs of separation between the silicone sealant/aluminum foil tape and the glazing sealant, window frame, or glass; - Signs of disturbance of the new sealant: - Signs of disturbance of the exterior elastomeric coating (Type L windows); and - A general inspection of the surrounding areas.

-The specific windows to be visually inspected will include the window unit randomly selected for wipe sampling (see below method) plus the window units on both sides of the selected window (total of three windows per sample location).
-Upon completion of the visual inspections, corrective actions will be implemented, if needed, as described below.
+For glazing sealants, the specific windows to be visually inspected will include the window unit randomly selected for wipe sampling (see below method) plus the window units on both sides of the selected window (total of three windows per sample location).
+For the Type L windows, 20% of the windows will be randomly selected for inspection (or 10 windows).
+Upon completion of the visual inspections, corrective actions will be implemented for accessible surfaces, if needed, as described in Section 3.